coap-security/coap-ace-poc-overview/README.md

 * Optionally, a pool of recently issued tokens to facilitate more efficient token re-validation or upgrades.

-  That pool is not depicted in the figure.

 ### Mobile application

 The mobile application takes the Client role in ACE,